dmak84/tls-generation/README.md

 run ca.bat

 # create server cert
-create a server folder to hold the server key and cert, using the ca certs created in the ca folder
+create a server folder to hold the server key and cert, signing by the ca certs stored in the ca folder

 The server folder holding the server key and certs